top of page

 Before we shift into how to keep your dog cool, it’s vital to grasp the dangers posed by high temperatures.
 Dogs face heat-related illnesses much faster than humans due to their fur coats and limited ability to sweat effectively.

 Heatstroke symptoms include excessive panting, lethargy, drooling, and a rapid heartbeat.
-A study found that 50% of dogs exhibit at least one sign of heat distress in extreme heat.
 If you detect these symptoms, seeking immediate veterinary care is essential.

 Hydration is Key